Coinsnap/Coinsnap-for-Woocommerce/readme.md

 ![](https://github.com/Coinsnap/coinsnap-woocommerce/blob/master/assets/imagesDesc/Bitcoin+Lightning.png)

 These details are provided via your Coinsnap account in the store settings section.
+If you do not yet have a Coinsnap account, you can register under the following link: [Coinsnap registration](https://app.coinsnap.io/register).

 ### 2.1.1.
 Coinsnap Store Settings needed for configuration ###